 Especially Vulnerable: Children

-Many of the most common childhood cancers listed by the American Cancer Society are associated with pesticide exposure.
+Many of the common childhood cancers listed by the American Cancer Society are associated with pesticide exposure.

 - Children who live in homes where their parents use pesticides are twice as likely to develop brain cancer as those who do not.